MysticVagabond/PythonDev/README.md

 I will be updating them all as I find the time, if they still have the year in the name, they have yet to be changed.

+The [Project Files](https://github.com/MysticVagabond/PythonDev/tree/master/Project%20Files) folder contains needed resources like images for the projects.
+Each folder within that will be named identically to the project that uses it.
+(Currently its close to a match, but will be refined as the projects are updated)

 ## Pygame
 A considerable number of the projects use the Pygame library to draw a visual interface rather than just text in the console.